apache/sling-org-apache-sling-graphql-core/README.md

 The [GraphQL sample website](https://github.com/apache/sling-samples/tree/master/org.apache.sling.graphql.samples.website) provides usage examples and demonstrates using GraphQL queries (and Handlebars templates) on both the server and client sides.

-> As I write this, work is ongoing at [SLING-9550](https://issues.apache.org/jira/browse/SLING-9550) to implement custom
-> GraphQL Scalars

 ## Supported GraphQL endpoint styles